isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  *DHCPv6 Bulk Leasequery*: `RFC 5460 <https://tools.ietf.org/html/rfc5460>`__:
    The server functionality (TCP connection, new message types and options, new query types) is supported.
 This requires the leasequery hook.
+See :ref:`hooks-lease-query` for details.

 -  *DHCPv6 Options for Network Boot*: `RFC 5970 <https://tools.ietf.org/html/rfc5970>`__:
    The network boot options are supported.